-When I was 18, I applied to join the army and found out I was colour blind.
+When I was 18, I applied to join the army only to discover I was colour blind.

 What Is A Websafe Colour?